ermyas/sgnv2/tools/nft-bridge/README.md

 # NFT Bridge
+## New Multi-Chain Native NFT
+- MCN NFT means same nft contract on all chains, only apply to new projects
+- No orig concept and no deposit, only has burn/mint
+- product also requires user interacts w/ MCN NFT contract directly instead of NFT bridge
+- another new requirement is to fail invalid nft bridge request, so we add 2 maps into nft bridge and ops need to setup. **this also applies to orig/peg tokens**

+### deploy NFTMCN
+similar to NFTPeg
+- make sure `NFT_BRIDGE_ADDR` is set to correct NFTBridge address, also .env must have `NFT_SYM` and `NFT_NAME` set
+- run `hardhat deploy --network goerli --tags MCNNFT`

+### set dest bridge map
+saving per chain id NFT Bridge address in contract simplifes deposit/burn args.
+`setDestBridge` set one chainid, nft bridge address. `setDestBridges` can set multiple in batch

+### set dest NFT map(also required for orig/peg tokens)
+for each nft contract we support on this chain, must set corresponding dest chain ids and NFT address.
+`setDestNFT` and `setDestNFTs` for single and batch set

 ## Onchain Contracts
 ### deploy NFTBridge contract
 - go to sgn-v2-contracts repo, make sure .env file has `MSG_BUS_ADDR=0x....`, msg bus address on different chains can be found at https://im-docs.celer.network/developer/contract-addresses-and-rpc-info#contracts
 - run `hardhat deploy --network goerli --tags NFTBridge`
 - record deployed contract address and set in .evn file as `NFT_BRIDGE_ADDR=0x...`, will be needed by NFTPeg token contract
+- see above [set dest bridge map](#set-dest-bridge-map) to set chainid and new nft bridge address to all existing nft bridges

 ### deploy NFTPeg contract
 - make sure `NFT_BRIDGE_ADDR` is set to correct NFTBridge address, also .env must have `NFT_SYM` and `NFT_NAME` set to the same as original NFT